Best portable blender 2024: expert-tested and travel-friendly

 It takes a lot to earn the top spot in our buying guide and the Ninja Blast has recently taken the crown from Cuisinart's Evolution X. Why?
 It has a bigger capacity, liquid measures on the pitcher, it's lighter, smaller, and better value.

 When we first opened this in the test kitchen, our experts were struck by how well-designed the Ninja is.
-It's slim enough to sit in any water bottle holder (both in backpacks and cup holders), available in a range of attractive colors, and has a useful flip-top lid that doesn't drip or dribble.
+It's slim enough to sit in any water bottle holder (both in backpacks and car cup holders), available in a range of fun colors, and has a useful flip-top lid that doesn't drip or dribble.

 What our experts are most excited by is the ice-crushing capacity.
 Given the shape, size, and power of the Ninja, we didn't initially have high hopes for how well the Ninja could handle ice, but this did a great job both in our tests and back at Alex's home.
-It crushed ice to a slushy consistency, with just a few seed-sized pieces left swilling around.
-It's one of the few portable blenders that we'd actually trust to make an ice cone.

 However, it's definitely not perfect.
 Like most portable blenders, it struggles to process seeds.
-It's also not as good as a full-sized blender for making dips; it made a serviceable hummus, but not a great one.
+It's also not as good as a countertop blender for making dips; it made a serviceable hummus, but not a great one.
 It's also fairly tall, so while it's actually a little more compact than the Evolution X, it's definitely better suited to a backpack than a handbag.

 There's more information in our Ninja Blast review.